How to Plan the Best 3 Days in Valletta, Malta

 St John’s Co-Cathedral

 By far one of the best things to do in Valletta is to visit St John’s Co-Cathedral.
 It’s dedicated to St John the Baptist and was built in the late-16th century.
-It’s known as the crown jewel of Valletta not only for its golden opulence but also the amount of rare artworks inside from artists such as Caravaggio.
-At €15 per person it’s quite pricey to enter, but if you don’t want to pay you can pop your head in during a mass.
-You’re required to stay at the back of the church and have to stay silent but it’s the perfect time to snap a quick photo and enter for free.
+The cathedral is known as the crown jewel of Valletta not only for its opulence but also for the amount of rare artworks inside from artists such as Caravaggio.

 St George’s Square